Darkle/generator-lightscript/README.md

 # Yeoman LightScript Generator

+### Note: this has been depricated, use this instead: https://github.com/Darkle/create-lightscript-app

 This is a Yeoman LightScript generator that scaffolds out a [LightScript](http://www.lightscript.org/docs/) JS application.

 ## Getting Started